krmaxwell/konig/README.md

     -o    Output file for fuzzy hashes once calculated.
 Stored in JSON format.
     -i    Input file for previously-calculated fuzzy hashes.
 Must be in JSON format (e.g. created with -o above).
 Note that any files listed here will NOT be rehashed, even if they have changed.
     -f    Investigation file.
 Konig will calculate the graph, then present the connected component graph containing this file (everything related to it, directly or indirectly).
+    -e    Export file.
+Save your graph as GraphML for use in other tools.

 Note that once the graph displays, you can click on the Zoom-to-rectangle button to select an area for closer examination.
 See the [matplotlib docs](http://matplotlib.org/users/navigation_toolbar.html) for more information.